seeduvax/heml/README.md

 ## Editors
 HEML is used as the main documentation format for few projects managed with [ABS][0], in particular my own projects (some are available on [github][1]).
-To edit such document, a vim syntax highlight file is available.
+To edit such document, a [vim syntax highlight file][4] is available.
 See also [fred322][2]'s [plugins][3] for VSCode and Eclipse.

 [0]:https://github.com/seeduvax/AcrobatomaticBuildSystem
 [1]:https://github.com/seeduvax?tab=repositories
 [2]:https://github.com/fred322
 [3]:https://github.com/fred322/hemleditor
+[4]:heml/src/res/heml.vim